Iowa Legal Sports Betting Overview

 Anyone who shares a household with one of the above people is also prohibited from betting.

-People who have access to non-public information about athletes or sports teams that may affect the competition outcomes (e.g. player medical records).
+Individuals who have access to non-public information about athletes or sports teams that may affect the competition outcomes (e.g., player medical records).

-People who are banned from wagering at state and federal level (e.g. due to criminal history).
+Individuals who are banned from wagering at state and federal level (e.g., due to criminal history).